thomas-ferraz/vox-legis/README.md

 Note that this process alone has more than 68 thousand pages in PDF.
 The page that is open is a judicial decision.
 All of these PDFs have been downloaded and they are on a public Dropbox link.

+### Inputs
+- Structured data on the process, extracted from the São Paulo State Court of Justice (TJSP) system:
+  1. Name of the judge;
+  2. Names of the lawyers;
+  3. Names of the parties to the proceedings;
+  4. (...)

+- PDFs of the case files:
+  1. Petitions;
+  2. Judicial decisions;
+  3. (...)

+### Outputs
+- For each document written by judger, classify it as positive or negative according to the applicant (the part that started the legal action).

 ## Future Developments

 The results obtained so far by the project are only the initial stage of a major objective: extracting the maximum amount of information and value from lawsuits, focusing mainly on the sentiment involved in each sentence.